 • Listen to their body and stop their activities if they feel too tired or breathless.

-Activity pacing and rest can help the patient reduce the effort required for breathing and prevent breathlessness from getting worse.
+Activity pacing and rest can help the patient reduce the effort required for breathing and prevent breathlessness from worsening.
 They can also help the patient maintain their independence and dignity and enjoy their activities more.

 Cool and Comfortable Environment

-The temperature and quality of the air in the patient's room can also affect their breathing.
-A cool and comfortable environment is one that is not too hot, cold, humid, dry, smoky, or dusty.
-A cool and comfortable environment can enhance the patient's comfort and reduce their feeling of breathlessness.
+The temperature and air quality in the patient’s room can also affect their breathing.
+A cool and comfortable environment is not too hot, cold, humid, dry, smoky, or dusty.
+It can enhance the patient’s comfort and reduce their feeling of breathlessness.

 To create a cool and comfortable environment, the patient can: